 Dice Balance

-Most handmade dice are balanced; however, the majority of dice - including factory-made sets - are not perfectly 100% balanced.
+If your DM is okay with you rolling Chessex or other factory-made dice, you can roll handmade, artisan dice.
 The general process of dice made by humans makes it impossible to guarantee perfect balance, but regardless, they are suitable for casual play.
-The only truly balanced dice are dice used by casinos.
+Simply put, the only 100% balanced dice are made in hermetically sealed chambers to stop any air from getting into them, and then used for gambling in casinos.
 Even those dice are only considered balanced for approximately 4 to 8 hours before they are switched out.
 Sometimes, casinos will switch out earlier than that if dice become too "hot" (ex: a person is rolling extremely well so the casino wants to make sure the dice haven't been tampered with).
 Below are some things to consider when thinking about and discussing balance of dice.

 Shape